Commercial vs. Buy To Let

 There is no definite line in the sand at which point a transaction becomes commercial.
-If a property is unusual and borrowing using a traditional buy to let is proving difficult, then a commercial mortgage might be the answer.
-Commercial mortgage lenders are far more likely to take a view on any property type, as long as the transaction makes sense and doesn’t leave the lender over-exposed.
+If a property is unusual, and borrowing using a traditional buy to let is proving difficult, then a commercial mortgage might be the answer.
+These lenders are far more likely to take a view on any property type, as long as the transaction makes sense and doesn’t leave the lender over-exposed.

 How Much Can I Borrow?

-We offer commercial investment mortgages from £25,000, with no upper limit on the loan size.
+We offer commercial mortgages from £25,000, with no upper limit on the loan size.

 Our lenders will usually offer up to 75% of the open market value of the property.
 The interest rate charged usually reduces as the LTV decreases.

 Commercial investment mortgages work to different criteria than those for owner-occupied properties.
 On top of the money coming in and the relative ability to pay the debt using this money, the lender will look at the quality of the lease.

 Rental income is clearly very important and will play a big role in calculating how much money you’re able to borrow but it is only the first step.
 The lender will look at the amount of rent received in relation to the anticipated monthly repayment.
 Rent received will have to be a certain percentage of the monthly payment (usually between 125%-160% – but all lenders are different).

 If the loan fits according to this, they will then look at the length of the lease.
 Some will accept short leases or even no lease.
 Others will want to see the lease run for the entire length of the loan, restricting the mortgage length as a result.
 If the maximum term reduces, this will likely reduce the amount you are able to borrow.